esraaamal/learning-journal/learning-journal.md

 as a web development we need to download an a text editor that help help me do deal with code

-so why What is a text editor is very importent like that? ok ,let me asnswer you about it
+so why  a text editor is very importent like that? ok ,let me asnswer you about it

 A text editor is a piece of software that you download and install on